telerik/ajax-docs/controls/treelist/items/accessing-cells-and-items.md

 ## Accessing the TreeListNoRecordsItem

-You can access the item rendered when the treelist is bound to an empty datasource again the same way:
+You can access the item rendered when the treelist is bound to an empty data source again the same way: